Nazar Muhammad Gondal

-Departure from PPP and joining PTI (2017)

-In June 2017, Gondal left PPP, citing its diminishing influence in Punjab and its failure to act as a robust opposition.
-He joined Pakistan Tehreek-e-Insaf (PTI), led by Imran Khan, calling it a party committed to ending the status quo.

-He contested the 2018 general election from NA-69 (Mandi Bahauddin-II) under the PTI banner but lost to PML-N’s Nasir Iqbal Bosal.

-Departure from PTI (2023) and independent politics

-In June 2023, following the May 9 attacks on military institutions during PTI protests, Gondal publicly condemned the violence and exited PTI.
-He emphasized the need for responsible, democratic opposition.

-By July 2023, he had announced the formation of his own independent political panel, aiming to contest elections with a focus on constituency-level development and ethical politics.
-He invited like-minded politicians, especially former allies and independents, to join his movement.
+Ch.
+Nazar Muhammad Gondal (born 15 April 1950) is a Pakistani politician, a former Federal Minister for Capital Administration & Development.
+He received his bachelor's degree in Legislation and Law (LL.B).
+Gondal joined PTI (Pakistan Tehrik.e.Insaf) on 6 June 2017.
+He also served as head of Pakistan Badminton Association and as head of other public offices.

+Political career

 He has been elected 5 times as a Member of the National assembly.

 He was politically affiliated with Pakistan Tehreek-e-Insaf (PTI).
 Former minister Nazar Muhammad Gondal quits PTI over the 9 May riots.
 He is a lawyer and a farmer by profession.
 He was appointed as Parliamentary Secretary for Establishment Division.

 Nazar Muhammad Gondal was also elected as the Nazim of Mandi Bahauddin District from 2001 to 2004.
 He won the 18 February general elections from NA-109, Mandi Bahaudin-II on ticket of PPPP.
 He was victorious over Pakistan Muslim League candidate Nasir Iqbal Bosal.

 Gondal also serves as the president of the Pakistan Badminton Federation, which was suspended by the Badminton World Federation over claims by two parallel formed federations run by Nazar Mohammad Gondal and Mian Iftikhar Hussain Shah.
 Gondal also has served as Food and Agriculture Minister from 2010 to 2013 and Minister of Narcotics from 2008 to 2010.
 Gondal won the elections for three consecutive five-year terms 1993-1996, 2002, and 2008.
 Gondal's brother won the seat against Pervaiz Elahi (former CM Punjab).

-Early life and background

-Nazar Muhammad Gondal was born into a prominent political and agricultural family in Mandi Bahauddin, Punjab.
-Belonging to the Gondal Jat clan, he grew up in a socio-politically active environment.
-He pursued his higher education at the University of the Punjab, Lahore, where he completed his LL.B. degree.
-Professionally, Gondal is trained as a lawyer and has also managed substantial agricultural lands, which gave him insight into rural challenges and farming-related issues.